Using E-mail Safely and Well

 In my own case, I locked a rude user out of the NCSA Forum on CompuServe around 1993 after repeated warnings not to use vulgarity or to attack other participants.
 As a result, I suffered through a couple of months of rambling, obscene verbal assaults — and so did about 50 other people to whom the disturbed individual sent copies.
 He eventually had to be removed from CompuServe altogether.

-The School of Graduate Studies at Norwich University is large enough that there is significant turnover among the staff.
+The College of Graduate and Continuing Studies at Norwich University is large enough that there is significant turnover among the staff.
 Until recently we were we adding new staff members periodically and we also move staff members from one group to another; for example, a staff member might change from being an assistant director in one program to being an administrative director in another.
 Occasionally we also have staff members who leave the group or even the University altogether.

-One of our staff members (the Keeper-of-the-Lists or KL) maintains the list of all of our staff members; however, there is no link between the XL file she maintains and the mailing lists that each member of the SGS must maintain to be able to distribute e-mail to appropriate groups.
-I remember one time, I noticed that on all-SGS mail message sent by a colleague seemed to have an abnormally short distribution list.
+One of our staff members (the Keeper-of-the-Lists or KL) maintains the list of all of our staff members; however, there is no link between the XL file she maintains and the mailing lists that each member of the CGCS must maintain to be able to distribute email to appropriate groups.
+I remember one time, I noticed that on all-CGCS mail message sent by a colleague seemed to have an abnormally short distribution list.
 Sure enough, when I checked the names, I found seven errors: two missing deletions and five missing additions.
 One of the undone deletions was the name of a staff member who no longer works at the University at all.

-Trying to make dozens of people (as of January 2009 we have 41 staff members) maintain several distribution lists is a hopeless cause: even with the best will in the world, people will inevitably forget to update their lists and therefore
+Trying to make dozens of people (as of January 2009 we had 41 staff members) maintain several distribution lists is a hopeless cause: even with the best will in the world, people will inevitably forget to update their lists and therefore

 There are at least four solutions that would rectify this problem.